Cthuulhaa/tiebenn/README.md

 ## :gear: Workflow

-Using the coordinates (latitude and longitude) and the time of a local event as input, TieBeNN processes seismic event locations through the following stages:
+Using the coordinates (latitude and longitude) and the UTC time of a local event as input, TieBeNN processes seismic event locations through the following stages:

 1. **Waveform data fetching**: A catalog of stations around the epicenter is produced.
 Then, waveform data in miniSEED format are retrieved using an ObsPy client on FDSN servers or from a SDS directory structure.